brunoopinheiro/lnp_project/documents/specifications.md

 **WARNING!** The following examples are not real prescriptions.
 They are just examples to illustrate the controlled vocabulary.

 - 1 tablet of Aspirin 100 mg every 6 hours for 7 days.
-- 1 tablet of Zofran 4 mg every 6 hours as needed for nausea for 3 days.
+- 2 tablets of Zofran 4 mg every 6 hours for 3 days.
 - 1 tablet of Vasotec 5 mg every 12 hours for 30 days.
-- 1 drop of Timoptic 0.5 mg every 12 hours for 30 days.
+- 1 drop of Timoptic 1 g every 12 hours for 30 days.

 ## References